saidvandeklundert/c/hnpc/readme.md

 `socket()`: creates and initializes a new socket.
 `bind()`: associates a socket with a particular local IP address and port number.
 `listen()`: is used on the server to cause a TCP socket to listen for new connections.
 `connect()`: is used on the client to set the remote address and port.
-In the case of TCP, italso establishes a connection.
+In the case of TCP, it also establishes a connection doing the handshake etc.
 `accept()`: is used on the server to create a new socket for an incoming TCP connection.
 `send()`: and recv() are used to send and receive data with a socket.
 `sendto()`: and recvfrom() are used to send and receive data from sockets without a bound remoteaddress.